Sports support

 Safety & Environment Department

 Joined the company in 2022.
-She made her debut as a member of the Japanese national team for rugby sevens in 2024.
+She made her debut for the 2024 7‘s women's national team.
+She competed in the Asia Rugby Sevens Series 2024.
 She is a leading player in the Pearls team in the games in Japan.
-She is a versatile player with a good balance of passing, kicking, and running skill, and the intelligence to calmly judge the situation of a game.
+She is a versatile player with a good balance of passing, kicking, running skill, and defense skill and the intelligence to calmly judge the situation of a game.

 Player